endlessm/endless-sdk-flatpak/README.md

 First, use `bst track` to update the references for included code, telling buildstream to use the newest commit from the tracked git branches.
 For example, if you wish to include a change to eos-knowledge-lib, you can use `bst track sdk/eos-knowledge-lib`.
 For convenience, you can use `make update-refs` to update the references for all of the elements in this project.

 Once you have a release to test, create a new branch and make a pull request.
-Once the pull request is merged to the sdk-6 branch, the CI system will create a development build of the new release and push it to the staging Flatpak repository.
+After the pull request is merged to the sdk-6 branch, the CI system will create a development build of the new release and push it to the staging Flatpak repository.
 Before releasing to production, create an annotated git tag in the sdk-6 branch:

     git tag -a v6.0 -m "Releasing version v6.0"